Professional Report Seminar Series

 The Professional Report (PR) is a committee-supervised, independently written policy analysis report, which takes a year to complete.
 The Writing Center offers a series of Professional Report seminars for currently enrolled LBJ School graduate students.
-Through lectures and collaborative activities, these seminars help students work step-by-step through every stage of the PR writing process.
+Through lectures and collaborative activities, these seminars help students work step-by-step through the stages of the PR writing process.

-1) MANDATORY SESSION: Introduction to the Professional Report for May 2014 Graduates
+MANDATORY FOR PR WRITERS: Introduction to the Professional Report for May 2015 Graduates

 Friday, October 10: 12:15-1:30 pm — SRH 3.314/3.355

 You should attend if you are planning to graduate in May 2015 and are writing a Professional Report.
 This is for all students completing the PR, whether you are registered for PR hours through LBJ or through another department as part of a dual degree.
 This session will introduce resources for completing the PR and will allow members of the PR cohort to meet each other.
 The session will cover basic information for successfully completing the PR, using the PR template, and meeting PR deadlines.

 PR/PRP Template Training